FratJS/app.js/README.md

 ```

 ## Pledging ##
 Do you love Frat Rap & prototypal inheritance?
 Great, you'll be fine.
-But for all of your PHP, Python, Ruby pledges there will be extensive hazing.
+But for all of your PHP, Python, Ruby pledges there will be extensive hazing (in a private repo of course).
 By the end of pledge season one thing's for sure: you won't be classy.

 David Byrd, Pledge Master